joel-epstein/rc-gitops-examples4/README.md

 > Note: The path + file name is important and should be exactly what is outlined above.

 greymatter.io mesh configurations have been setup for your service to look at these paths.
 It is up to you to get them there!
-Following the pattern defined in the `k8s/manifests.yaml` edge-projectwaldo Deployment is a great way to get your certs mounted and available to the greymatter.io data plane.
+Following the pattern defined in the `k8s/manifests.yaml` edge-foobar-1 Deployment is a great way to get your certs mounted and available to the greymatter.io data plane.

 > Note: your enterprise will need to make sure the core mesh configurations support volume mounted certificates